7 Stages of Enlightenment (Panchadasi by Swami Vidyaranya)

 Indirect knowledge negates the misconception that self does not exist.
 Direct knowledge destroys the idea that self is not manifest or experienced as a separate object in future time.

-When ignorance of “I” is destroyed by direct knowledge, both superimposed individuality (idea that I am person), and the notion of doership, are destroyed.
+When ignorance of “I” is destroyed, both superimposed individuality (idea that I am person), and the notion of doership, are destroyed.

 When the idea of duality is destroyed by the knowledge of non-duality, a profound sense of satisfaction arises and wipes away suffering.